joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/unique-array/lesson-notes/README.md

 ### Hash Table and Associated Terms

 Across compting languages, there can be different name for the same (or very similar things).
-For example, we learned earlier that in the language Python, what us JavaScript folks call an `array` is often referred to as a `list` in Python.
+For example, we learned earlier that in the language Python, what JavaScript coders call an `array` is often referred to as a `list` in Python.

 Let's look at some more similar, yet sometimes different, terminology